Simon Collins was first elected MEAA federal president in 2015, and again in 2017 and 2019.

 (Federal President)

 Jason is an actor, director and producer who has worked nationally and internationally with Australia’s leading theatre companies and has been the artistic director of Grin and Tonic since 2011.
 The Queensland-based theatre company delivers critically-acclaimed mainstage productions, as well as workshops to over 60,000 school students per year.
 Jason has been a member of MEAA for nearly 20 years serving on the Queensland Branch, National Performers Committee and the MEAA Board.
-He was appointed Equity President in 2020 and elected in 2022.
+He was appointed Equity President in 2020 and re-elected in 2022 and 2024.

 Bjorn Stewart